ayohana/nurse_NATA/README.md

 ## Description

 **This application was made to ease the work of a nurse scheduler.
-The nurse scheduler can input the nurse' vacation requests stating the vacation start date, vacation end date, number of days requested off & additional commnets as required.
+The nurse scheduler can input the nurse's requests which consists of  vacation start date, vacation end date, number of days requested off & additional comments as required. <br>
-This application also allows nurse scheduler to add work requests made by nurses nad display it for references.
+This application also allows nurse scheduler to add work requests made by nurses nad display it for references and update the due dates for form submmision.<br>
-It sorts the vacation requests by name or by job start date.
+It sorts the vacation requests by name or by job start date.<br>
 Priority is given to nurses in the following order:**

 * FTE level (full-time, part-time, and per diem)